IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 .. sidebar:: Shortcuts VS UI Menus

-    Feel free to use the interface menus to learn about what functionalities are at your disposal, or even to do this entire first lab.
+    Feel free to use the interface menus to learn more about KiCAD's functions, or even to do this entire first lab.
 However, we recommend learning how to use the keyboard shortcuts, as doing so will speed up your work in future projects considerably.
 Also, you'll look much cooler.